Z1egel/chained_list/README.md

 # chained_list
-Different functions for work with chained list (compiled in CLion) (backup)
+Different functions for work with chained list (built in CLion) (backup)